How a month of hurricane nightmares changed Puerto Rico -- and me

 As days turned into weeks, the reality of the scope of damage across the island has become even more clear.

-To tell the story of what life has become, we decided to try and find the woman from the mountainside who hugged me so tightly just days after the hurricane.
+To tell the story of what life has become, we decided to try to find the woman from the mountainside who hugged me so tightly just days after the hurricane.

 We headed to her municipality, asking around and showing the video of the hug on my cell phone.
 We found a family member who showed us to her home.
 Her name was Brenda.